Indians Checklist of items for the First foreign trip

 Out of all these items, please take care to put all the metal objects like razors, blades, screw drivers, etc., which are sharp and generally forbidden to be carried into the aircraft passenger cabin, (due to the chances of probable misuse) in the Cargo bag (the big bag of 20 kg capacity) which will be checked in, and also avoid keeping creams, gels, liquids in the Cabin bag (the small bag of 5 Kg capacity), which you carry along with you into the aircraft cabin.

 Valuable electronics and fragile items can be kept in the Cabin bag.
 Please also enquire with the officials in the airport check-in or at the customs counter to list out all the valuable and highly priced electronic items you are carrying to a foreign country.
-They can issue a slip to you acknowledging that you are carrying those items to a particular country from
+They can issue a slip to you acknowledging that you are carrying those items to a particular country from India itself, and you will not be troubled at the customs check counter when you come back to India.
+Otherwise there may be a chance that the customs officers at the airport may think that you have bought all those valuable electronics in the foreign countries and are importing to India.

 Otherwise in foreign countries, right now, they consider two pieces of Cabin baggage as maximum with one being a laptop and the other your normal cabin bag.